By Mark Creedon

 - A burning desire to return.

-In order to achieve those three incredibly simply but wonderfully insightful things, the curator broke down the service process of the gallery and you can apply those principles in the everyday service to your clients as well.
+In order to achieve those three incredibly simple but wonderfully insightful things, the curator broke down the service process of the gallery and you can apply those principles in the everyday service to your clients as well.

 Let’s look at them individually.